Wichtiger Hinweis

 Trade tax revenues are subject to regular fluctuations.
 There are therefore mechanisms in place to compensate for these fluctuations, albeit with a time lag, such as allocations from the federal and state governments.
 In addition, the city has reduced debt on a large scale in recent years and built up reserves.

 The companies' advance payments are determined by the tax office and are binding for the municipalities.
 These payments are usually calculated on the basis of the previous year's assessment or on the basis of the companies' profit expectations, which they submit to the tax office.
 The city is in regular contact with major trade tax payers in order to be able to make adjustments to the forecasts as quickly as possible.
-For this reason, the city issued a budget freeze in July 2024 following corresponding discussions.

 The slump in trade tax in Erlangen is not due to profound economic problems, such as corporate insolvency.
 Erlangen remains a stable and attractive business location.
 The outlook for 2026 shows that the city has the opportunity to gradually work its way out of its financial difficulties through compensation mechanisms and structural adjustments.
-However, savings efforts will continue to be necessary.
+However, savings efforts will still be necessary.

 Read also